|Paper Industry Economic Outlook|

 Members: Access the reports

 Quarterly reports are e-mailed to each NPTA member when they are released.
-The Summer 2016 report is now available.
+The Spring 2017 report is now available.
 Members must be logged in to download the reports.

 Log in to the Member's Only area to access past reports.